 Linkerd automatically does mTLS out of the box and takes care of the encryption

 transparently.
-Sharing a root
+Sharing a

-certificate between clusters
+root certificate between

-clusters to be completely
+in both clusters to be

 fulfilling the final requirement.
 While Linkerd automates mTLS, it would be